pointnetwork/point-alpaca/README.md

 ## What are hardware requirements to run it locally?

-It takes 7-8 GB of VRAM.
+It takes 7-8 GB of VRAM when 8-bit quantized (16GB without quantization).
 It's confirmed that it can run on a single RTX 3090.

 ## How to distill the weights